hilbix/suid/README.md

 Debianized version?

-- I'm working on it.
+- I'm working on it, extremely slowly.

 - However I probably do not have time to become a Debian maintainer myself.